Malware

 There is no way to recognize all possible viruses.
 Anti-virus software uses two strategies: signature-based and behavior-based approaches.

 With signature-based systems, anti-virus programs look for byte sequences that match those in known malware.
-Each bit pattern is an excerpt of code from a known virus and is called a signature (not to be confused with digital signatures, discussed later in the course).
+Each bit pattern is an excerpt of code from a known virus and is called a signature.
 A virus signature is simply a set of bytes that make up a portion of the virus and allow scanning software to see whether that virus is embedded in a file.
 The hope is that the signature is long enough and unique enough that the byte pattern will not occur in legitimate programs.
 This scanning process is called signature scanning.
 Lists of signatures (“virus definitions”) have to be updated by the anti-virus software vendor as new viruses are discovered.
 Signature-based detection is used by most anti-virus products.

 With Heuristic analysis, the system monitors the activities of a process (typically the system calls or standard library calls that it makes).
 This is a behavior-based technique.